cirrusidentity/simplesamlphp-module-authoauth2/README.md

               // Enable logging of request/response.
 This *will* leak you client secret and tokens into the logs 'logHttpTraffic' => true, //default is false
               'logMessageFormat' => 'A Guzzle MessageFormatter format string', // default setting is sufficient for most debugging
+              'logIdTokenJson' => true, //default false.
+Log the json in the ID token.

           ),
 ```